 Black beans are well-known in southwestern and Cuban cuisine.
-They make delicious soup, side-dishes, salads, and chilies.
-With a little seasoning they can stretch the meat portion of the meal in a delicious way.
+They make delicious soups, side-dishes, salads, and chili.

 Black beans do not sprout as reliably as some other beans.
-Because of their lower germination rate, black sprouts can be considered done even if only 50% of them have sprouted.
-Like other beans, one quarter inch of sprout is enough to get all the benefit.
+Because of their lower germination rate, black bean sprouts can be considered done even if only 50% of them have sprouted.
+Like other beans, ¼ inch of sprout is enough to get all the benefit.

 It is normal for the skins to loosen and come off the beans.
-Either pick the skins out or leave them in as they do not affect the flavor.
+Either pick the skins out or leave them in, they do not affect the flavor.